Open-Source-Studio-at-ITP/Final-Projects/proposal-template.md

 * Task list

 ## Documentation
-(Describe your plan for documentation.
+*Describe your plan for documentation.
 Will you keep a blog?
 Make videos?
 Some project management tool?
-Track everything on GitHub as issues?)
+Track everything on GitHub as issues?*

 ## Mentoring
-(List some possible mentors for this project.)
+*List some possible mentors for this project.
+Describe what kinds of help you need (technical, conceptual, outreach, etc.)*

 ## More about you
-(What are your interests and experience?
+*What are your interests and experience?
 Have you contributed to other open source projects?
 What barriers or concerns have kept you from contributing to free and open source software?
-If you have an online portfolio, github account, or other relevant documentation of your work, please include links.)
+If you have an online portfolio, github account, or other relevant documentation of your work, please include links.*

 ## References
 This proposal template was created with material and advice from:
 * [How to write a proposal for GSoC](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/)
 * [Processing Foundation GSoC application template](https://docs.google.com/document/d/1UFcWh2IWqhICh4YIFNwtKUaWWXifaBB67rjPxbYzjbE/edit)